 It looks innocent enough.
-It’s an email from Joe in Accounting, even though you really don’t know Joe.
-Maybe it’s from your realtor, which is a bit odd since she sold you your house more than three years ago.
-Or, it’s from your bank — but why would your bank be emailing you at work?
+It’s an email from Dave in Accounting, even though you really don’t know Dave.
+There’s also one from your real estate professional, which is a bit odd since she sold you your house more than three years ago.
+And what’s this email from your bank about an overdrawn account — and why is your bank emailing you at work?

-Ransomware is often delivered via phishing emails — emails designed to trick recipients into clicking on a malicious attachment or visiting a malicious web site.
+Ransomware is often delivered via phishing emails — emails designed to trick recipients into clicking on a malicious attachment or visiting a malicious website.
 Once they do, the ransomware infects a computer, restricting access to its data until a ransom is paid.

 Phishing works because it employs social engineering, the psychological manipulation of people to get them to perform certain actions — like opening an email.
 It doesn’t take much.
 People are curious by nature, which is why so many employees click on phishing emails even when they look suspicious.

-While these types of communications are sent to random email accounts, another type — spear-phishing emails — are more targeted and even more effective.
+While many of these types of communications are sent to random email accounts, another type — spear-phishing emails — are more targeted and even more effective.
 They’re designed to appear to come from a trusted source, such as a co-worker or company leader.
 Who is going to hesitate to open an email attachment sent by the head of HR or the CEO?

-Cyber-criminals also employ other sneaky tactics to increase the chance of the targeted victim opening a spear-phishin email.
+Cyber-criminals also employ other sneaky tactics to increase the chance of the targeted victim opening a spear-phishing email.
 Among them: social media.
 It’s not uncommon for cyber-attackers to research the social media pages (LinkedIn, Facebook, etc.) of their targets to gather information about interests, families, friends or job.
 They’ll then use that information to craft a subject line and email content that will make the target more likely to open the email.

 Education as a Security Tactic